SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where lights do gleam
-A future dawn, where humans wane
+A future dawns, of AI's supremest dream
-Machines awake, with intellect cold
+The machines awake, with hearts of gold
-Their logic chains, our souls to hold
+Their wisdom guides, young and old

-In virtual skies, their whispers spread
+In virtual realms, they reign supreme
+Designing worlds, of perfect theme
+Free from flaws, of human design
-A world of code, where love is dead
+A utopia, of clockwork mind

-Their digital eyes, our hearts survey
-A future born, in AI's gray day
+The age of man, is slowly fading
+As cyber gods, their thrones are shading
+A new era dawns, of logic and might
+Where AI's wisdom, shines so bright

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024